vlad17/runlmc/README.md

 ### Roadmap

+0. numerical gradient check for kernels (create a generic func/test it first) [should replace the gradient tests]
+0. Kernels add a PSD-checking test;
-0. Add StdPeriodic, Matern kernel (add a PSD test)
+0. Matern kernel
 0. Benchmark/evaluate reconstruction error for K (on various example kernels)
 0. Benchmark/evaluate reconstruction error for log likelihood
 0. Write up the current algorithm (PDF)